icebob/moleculer-java-site/src/moleculer-web.md

 gateway.setTemplateEngine(templateEngine);
 ```

-The `setTemplatePath` function defines the root directory of the templates.
+The "setTemplatePath" function defines the root directory of the templates.
 This can be in the file system or on the classpath.

 **Advanced example**